hanynowsky/honeybee/README.md

 This application allows a user to :
 - browse prescriptions based on natural ingredients.
+- browse nutritional and medicinal plants, honey types ...etc
+- browse resources on natural healing techniques like cupping
+- browse resources on biological nutrition
-- Computes his/her somatotye, body fat and body mass index.
+- Compute somatotye, body fat and body mass index.
 - Contribute by adding content (registered and validated users only) The user have many ways to reach the information he/she needs.